Call Today | 888.828.7087

 Hepatitis A Outbreak Linked to Blackberries Sold at Fresh Thyme Farmers Market and Woodman’s

-OFT Food Safety Lawyers are investigating a multistate outbreak of Hepatitis A linked to fresh conventional (non-organic) blackberries sold at Fresh Thyme Farmers Market, a midwest grocery chain, and Woodman’s grocery stores in Wisconsin and Illinois.
-The outbreak has sickened 18 individuals in Indiana, Michigan, Minnesota, Missouri, Nebraska, and Wisconsin so far.
+OFT Food Safety Lawyers are actively investigating a multistate Hepatitis A outbreak linked to fresh conventional (non-organic) blackberries sold at Fresh Thyme Farmers Market and Woodman’s Market locations.
+According to current reports, at least 18 people have been sickened across Indiana, Michigan, Minnesota, Missouri, Nebraska, and Wisconsin.

-Anyone who believes they may have eaten blackberries purchased at Fresh Thyme Farmers Market during the identified period should consult with a medical professional if they have not previously been vaccinated against Hepatitis A. Such individuals may benefit from treatment called “post-exposure prophylaxis” (PEP).
-This treatment may be helpful even if no symptoms of Hepatitis A have occurred.
+Anyone who believes they may have consumed blackberries purchased from Fresh Thyme Farmers Market during the identified timeframe should consider seeking medical attention, especially if they have not been vaccinated against Hepatitis A.

 • Fatigue